ellennickles/xphoto-s23/week8/README.md

 ### In class

 - Workshop: Automatic Photomontage
-- Zoom recoding: I sent a link to the recording in the post-class email
+- Zoom recording (link to recording in post-class email)

 ### Resources